rust-embedded/discovery/src/10-serial-communication/windows-tooling.md

 Start by unplugging your discovery board.

-Before plugging the discover or the Serial module, run the following command on the terminal:
+Before plugging the discovery board or the serial module, run the following command on the terminal:

 ``` console